How EQUiSat’s Flashing Works

 When it’s set to flash, EQUiSat performs a “flash burst” every minute.
 During a burst it flashes three times for a tenth of a second, with each flash one second apart.

 The satellite in normal operation will switch between two states: “IDLE FLASH” and “IDLE NO FLASH.”
 During IDLE NO FLASH, the satellite will work on charging its LiFePO4 batteries.
 Once they’re almost full, it will switch to IDLE FLASH and will keep flashing until the batteries get low and it switches back.
-It should be able to flash for anywhere from several hours to a full day before needing to recharge.
-Recharging should take about the same amount of time.
+It tends to flash for several hours before needing to recharge over the course of about a week.